WinnerWind/godot-rewind/README.md

 # Godot Rewind
-A simple Spotify Rewind like client for Godot
+A simple Spotify Rewind like client for Godot using LastFM